Borregos Salvajes Monterrey football: History

-American football was the first sport which was practiced in this institution.
-For more than 50 years, ITESM American football team has had remarkable performance and has given recognition to its undergraduate and graduate students.
+American football was the first sport which was practiced at ITESM.

-The tradition of practicing this sport at the ITESM began back then in 1945 when the institution assigned to Alexander Solis Carranco, who was an American football player and trainer, the task of creating and training an American football squad.
+The tradition of practicing this sport at the ITESM began in 1945 when the institution assigned to Alexander Solis Carranco, who was an American football player and trainer, the task of creating and training an American football squad.
 The training began with a game explanation and a physical training program which consisted of basic exercises such as calisthenics, run practice, passes, and scrimmages.
-The team in that time was formed by 14 players and within an era of double power, all played defensive and offensive roles and they were made hold the action of the match until someone was hurt.
-In spite of the initial pessimism by the robust stranger and of the nature of the sport, the players were excited by the game and after 5 or 5 training sessions the first game was proposed to be against the Universidad Autónoma de Nuevo León.
-This match meant the beginning for traditional Classic Match Borregos–Tigres (Tigres is the UANL American football team, a state-managed institution) and up to date this match is famously followed by American football fans from Monterrey.
+The team in that time was formed by 14 players during the time of the one-platoon system.
+Despite the initial pessimism by the robust stranger and of the nature of the sport, the players were excited by the game and after 5 on 5 training sessions the first game was proposed against the Universidad Autónoma de Nuevo León (UANL), the state-run school.
+This match was the beginning of the classic rivalry game between the two programs, which has become one of the most storied rivalries in the country.

 Uniform

 For their first match it was necessary to uniform the players, their jerseys were originally supposed to be made in red with white covers.
-Unfortunately, the supplier did not have enough red fabric to make those uniforms.
+However, the supplier did not have enough red fabric to make those uniforms.
 Coach Solis had to choose another color of which the supplier had enough fabric.
 He chose the blue one because it was the color of the bus in which the team was traveling.
 Since then, the uniform was a blue jersey with a letter "T" in front, and in the back was the player's number.
 After that the institute chose blue and white as their official colors.

 The selection of the mascot was equally accidental.
 On the way to the park Cuauhtémoc and Famosa, where the first Classic Match (local derby) would take place, the players had the restlessness to have a mascot to identify them.
 They passed by a ford, today Santa Catarina River, and saw a man feeding a ram.
 They bought it for 25 pesos and thus the mascot arose from the equipment that represents the institute.